 The red circle above indicate the time we discuss in this chapter

 The Bakumatsu period is the last part of the Edo period on sword history.
-See the red circle on the middle timeline above.
-However, the Bakumatsu period is within the Edo period by political history.
-There is not a clear-cut date when the Bakumatsu time starts from.
+See the circle on the middle timeline above.
+However, political history does not divide the Edo period and the Bakumatsu period.
+There is not a clear-cut date for the Bakumatsu period.

-The Azuchi–Momoyam period (安土桃山) is between the time when Oda Nobunaga (織田信長) deposed Shogun Ashikaga Yoshimasa (将軍足利義昭) in 1573 and the time when Tokugawa Iyeyasu killed Toyotomi Hideyori (Hideyoshi’s son) at Osaka Winter Campaign in 1614 or when Tokugawa Iyeyasu became the shogun in 1603.
+The Azuchi–Momoyam period (安土桃山) is between the time when Oda Nobunaga (織田信長) deposed Shogun Ashikaga Yoshimasa (将軍足利義昭) in 1573 and the time when Tokugawa Iyeyasu won the battle against Toyotomi Hideyori (Hideyoshi’s son) at Osaka Winter Campaign in 1614 or when Tokugawa Iyeyasu became the shogun in 1603.
 The Azuchi-Momoyama period was a short period when Oda Nobunaga(織田信長), Toyotomi Hideyoshi (豊臣秀吉), and Tokugawa Iyeyasu (徳川家康) were maneuvering the intricate political struggles.
 During this time, the country flourished culturally and economically.
-After a long wartime period, people finally saw the country getting reunited and the peaceful life waiting ahead.
+After a long wartime period, people finally saw the country reunite and the peaceful life waiting ahead.

 The stories of Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Iyeyasu have been the most popular stories for the Japanese.
 Often the stories around this time are depicted on TV programs and in movies.
 The Edo period was the time when the Tokugawa family ruled Japan.